rubrikinc/rubrik-sdk-for-powershell/README.md

 2. Open a Powershell console with the *Run as Administrator* option.
 3. Run `Set-ExecutionPolicy` using the parameter `RemoteSigned` or `Bypass`.
 5. To load the module, use `Import-Module Rubrik`.

+##### Option 3: PowerShell Gallery

+1. Ensure you have the [Windows Management Framework 5.0](https://www.microsoft.com/en-us/download/details.aspx?id=50395) or greater installed.
+2. Open a Powershell console with the *Run as Administrator* option.
+3. Run `Set-ExecutionPolicy` using the parameter `RemoteSigned` or `Bypass`.
+4. Run `Install-Module -Name Rubrik` to download the module from the PowerShell Gallery.
+Note that the first time you install from the remote repository it may ask you to first trust the repository.

 # Usage Instructions